peteroupc/peteroupc.github.io/randomfunc.md

 ## Binomial Distribution

 The following method generates a random integer that follows a binomial distribution.
-This number expresses the number of successes that have happened after a given number of trials (expressed as `trials` below), where the probability of a success is `p` (ranging from 0, never, to 1, always).
-(A `p` of 0.5 means an equal chance of success or failure.)
+This number expresses the number of successes that have happened after a given number of independently performed trials (expressed as `trials` below), where the probability of a success in each trial is `p` (which ranges from 0, never, to 1, always, and which can be 0.5, meaning an equal chance of success or failure).

+**Example:** If `p` is 0.5, the binomial distribution models the task "Flip N coins, then count the number of heads."

     METHOD Binomial(trials, p)
         if trials < 0: return error